Battle of the Dalmatian Channels: 16 November

 On 16 November at 11:00 a.m., the Kaštela and Ploče TGs started to assemble at the eastern end of the Korčula Channel, which separates the islands of Hvar and Korčula just north of Cape Lovište at the westernmost tip of the Pelješac Peninsula.
 The relatively slow minesweepers Iž and Olib, which belonged to the Ploče TG, were hit in the bow and the engine room respectively, by the 76 mm guns at Lovište.
 To assist the minesweepers, Split turned around to engage the artillery at Cape Lovište while the minesweepers sailed north closer to the Hvar shore in increasingly thick fog.
+The Croatian guns at Lovište also scored hits on the missile boat RČ-306 and the torpedo boat TČ-224.

 At 3:30 p.m., the Kaštela TG turned around once more to attack Cape Lovište, but were engaged by nearby coastal artillery located on Korčula.
 Blitvenica was damaged in the shooting and the entire naval force moved north-west towards Šćedro Island.
 Iž sustained heavy damage and ran aground in Torac Bay off Hvar, and was abandoned.
 Olib sank between Pelješac and Hvar.
 Her crew were rescued by the remaining vessels in the group.
 At 7:00 p.m., the fleet sailed south from Šćedro towards the western part of Korčula, seeking shelter as the Sirocco wind strengthened.
 As the ships approached Korčula, they were fired upon by coastal artillery at Črna Luka and Cape Privala, forcing them to turn west towards Vis.
 The Vis TG did not engage Croatian positions on 16 November.
+The coastal guns at Privala reported seven hits on Split.